Thanosro/Application-Fraud-Analysis/README.md

 #### Feature Selection
 Following, we performed feature selection, to choose a subset of around 30 features to use as inputs for our models.
 First, we measured the correlation of each feature with the fraud distribution, using the Kolmogorov–Smirnov (KS) distance and the FDR @ 3% and we kept 1/3 of the features.
 Second we used recursive feature elimination using a logistic regression model with L2 regularization and the FDR @ 3% metric and kept 30 features.
 #### Statistical Models & Results
 For fraud detection we used 4 models: Logistic regression, Boodted Trees, Neural Networks and Random Forests.
 We trained the models using different paraemeters and configurations each time.
-The FDR @ 3% for training, test and validation (out of time (OOT)) sets for the best parameter are presented below:
+The FDR @ 3% for training, test and validation (out of time (OOT)) sets for the best parameters are presented below:
 | Model | Training | Test | OOT |
 |---|---|---|---|
 | Logistic regression | 0.55 | 0.54 | 0.52 |